The Floured Table

 Almond paste is frequently used as a filling for chocolates, rolled out into layers as a cake filling or covering, added to cookie dough for extra almond flavor, and even crumbled and added to streusel topping (yum).

-I've used it as a filling in piernik, polish gingerbread cake, and as both a filling and component of the cake batter in this chocolate marzipan layer cake.
+I have several recipes with almond paste.
+It's a filling in piernik, polish gingerbread cake, and both a filling and component of the cake batter in this chocolate marzipan layer cake.

 The texture is quite smooth, with a pliable, moldable consistency.
 It's easily workable and only needs a sprinkling of powdered sugar to roll out without sticking.
 It keeps its shape when rolled into a ball, but is too soft for detailed decorations.